 Lastly, you need to look at your campaign holistically.
-If you want to effectively optimise in order to drive results, then you need one solution that targets before the campaign and measures post campaign.
+If you want to effectively optimize in order to drive results, then you need one solution that targets before the campaign and measures post campaign.
 Here’s why: every time you pass data from one system to another, data is lost.
-Those discrepancies can be as high as 10% – that’s a huge number when you’re trying to fine-tune your optimisation strategy and assess ROI.
+Those discrepancies can be as high as 10% – that’s a huge number when you’re trying to fine-tune your optimization strategy and assess ROI.

 Bottom line: you need to be able to accurately measure the true success of your video targeting efforts.

 So, can you optimize your video campaigns for viewability?
 Absolutely, but you need to ask some tough questions of the partners with whom you work.